Marsupial lawn: Human impacts

-Local human activity has the potential to have a profound influence on the factors that affect marsupial lawn creation and sustainment.
-In addition to altering these variables, humans also destroy lawn habitat through farming and grazing.
+Local human activity can have a profound influence on the factors affecting marsupial lawn creation and sustainment.
+In addition to altering these variables, humans also destroy lawn habitat through farming and livestock grazing.
 In order for these lawns to flourish, natural grazing patterns and fire cycles must be maintained.
-Humans are encroaching on marsupials’ habitat and altering fire patterns, meaning that Australia's marsupial lawns are under threat.
+Humans are encroaching on marsupials' habitat and altering fire patterns, meaning that Australia's marsupial lawns are under threat.

-As one might expect, land use changes, such as farming and grazing, are one of the biggest threats for marsupial lawns.
+Land use changes such as farming and grazing are one of the biggest threats for marsupial lawns.
 These lawns are prime areas for agricultural use because they are naturally located in areas of high soil moisture and nutrient content.
-This high moisture content and soil richness can be attributed to natural topography and rainfall patterns.
+This can be attributed to natural topography and rainfall patterns.
 In contrast, much of the rest of Australia's tropical savannas experience sporadic rainfall, meaning they can support very little vegetation growth.
 As a result, while marsupial lawns are able to cope with small scale disturbances, such as roads or power lines, when large tracts of lawn are destroyed, there is nowhere for the animals or plants to migrate to.
 Furthermore, herbivore grazing is essential to prevent the invasion of woody species into the lawns.
-Therefore, destruction of large herbivorous marsupial habitat will also negatively affect lawn growth.
-Unfortunately, decreased agricultural production has resulted in pressure to develop these economically valuable areas, and it is important that such development is undertaken in a way that acknowledges the value of this unique ecosystem.
+Therefore, destruction of large herbivorous marsupial habitat will in turn negatively affect lawn growth.
+Decreased agricultural production in the 21st century has resulted in pressure to develop these economically valuable areas, and it is important that such development is undertaken in a way that acknowledges the value of this unique ecosystem.